Diegometro1/CSCIE-15/02_PHP/12_Classes.md

 If a class is a cookie-cutter, the object is the cookie.

-In lecture, we'll look at four different example classes:
+In lecture, we'll look at three different example classes:

 1. `Cipher` - a class that mimics the kind of work you may do in Project 2
 2. `Form` - a class to help with working with forms, including validation methods
-2. `Library` - a class to help organize our foobooks work thus far
+2. `Book` - a class to help organize our foobooks work thus far
-4. `Helper` - a static class we'll create from the existing code in `helpers.php`

 ## The basics